About the Family History Section

 The YAHS and its special interest sections have large and comprehensive collections of historical materials on the ancient county of Yorkshire, including published transcriptions of parish registers.
 Some of the books and other materials are lodged with the Leeds University Brotherton Library.
 Other more frequently consulted materials are placed at Leeds City Council's Central Library.

 Members receive a copy of the Yorkshire Family Historian (published three times a year) which has articles of general genealogical interest, "New Members' list", "Members' interests" and news of forthcoming events.
+The Historian is circulated in paper and electronically in PDF format.

 The section takes part in a scheme whereby magazines and journals published by other Family History societies can be made available to members.